fledge-iot/fledge-south-opcua/docs/index.rst

     {"subscriptions":["5:Simulation","2:MyLevel"]}

+We subscribe to

  - 5:Simulation is a node name under ObjectsNode in namespace 5

  - 2:MyLevel is a variable under ObjectsNode in namespace 2

 .. code-block:: console

     {"subscriptions":["5:Sinusoid1","2:MyLevel","5:Sawtooth1"]}

+We subscribe to

  - 5:Sinusoid1 and 5:Sawtooth1 are variables under ObjectsNode/Simulation in namespace 5

  - 2:MyLevel is a variable under ObjectsNode in namespace 2

 .. code-block:: console

     {"subscriptions":["2:Random.Double","2:Random.Boolean"]}

+We subscribe to

  - Random.Double and Random.Boolean are variables under ObjectsNode/Demo both in namespace 2